Bio3SS/Bio3SS.github.io/Access.md

 # Waivers

+If you want to take Bio 3SS without the prerequisite (Bio 2F), you will need a waiver.
+Waivers for Jan 2024 are not yet available.
+I will open the waiver process at some point between 1 Sep (if enrollment is low) and 1 Dec (if enrollment is high).
+I will announce the date in August.
 {% comment %}
-If you want to take Bio 3SS without the prerequisite (Bio 2F), you will need a waiver.
-Waivers for Jan 2022 are not yet available.
-I will open the waiver process at some point between 30 Sep (if enrollment is low) and 31 Dec (if enrollment is high).
-I will announce a date in early September.
+I will open the waivers process for 2021 on 1 Sep.
 {% endcomment %}
-I will open the waivers process for 2021 on 1 Sep.

 You should have at least one introductory course with some coverage of ecology (e.g., Bio 1M) and an upper-level course with some relationship to evolution or ecology.